 In the case of liquidation, the liquidator shall dispose of the debtor's assets through public sales at the highest price that can be obtained on the market, in which case the highest bidder will acquire the assets free and clear.
-The liquidator shall effect the sale by way of tender or auction.
-The liquidator may forego the application of these procedures:
+The liquidator shall effect the sale by way of a tender or an auction.
+The liquidator may forego these procedures:

-- · upon the prior consent of the select committee formed by creditors; - · if the asset in question deteriorates rapidly; - · if the estimated proceeds are insufficient to cover the costs of sale; or - if the difference between the prospective proceeds and estimated costs is less than 100,000 forints.
+- · upon the prior consent of the committee formed by creditors; - · if the asset in question deteriorates rapidly; - · if the estimated proceeds are insufficient to cover the costs of sale; or - · if the difference between the prospective proceeds and estimated costs is less than 100,000 forints.

-In case of the above, the liquidator may apply other public forms of sale for the purpose of achieving a more favourable result.
+In this case, the liquidator may apply other public forms of sale for the purpose of achieving a more favourable result.

-If the assets to be sold include land or a farmstead, the sale shall be governed by the relevant provisions of Act CXXII of 2013 on transactions in agricultural and forestry land and the decree implementing it.
+If the assets to be sold include land or a farmstead, the relevant provisions of Act CXXII of 2013 on transactions in agricultural and forestry land shall be applied.